The Hermopolis Symposium

 Siri Vevle

-Luigi Pericle’s and his Hermetic Odyssey
+The Royal Origin of the Soul: Luigi Pericle’s Hermetic Odyssey

 Zsófia Johanna Szőke